 Beginning in 2017, the application process for hand fellowship has been standardized and centralized.
 Applications are now submitted online through the American Society for Surgery of the Hand (ASSH) website.
 Applicants will need to create an ASSH.org login to submit an application.
 The ASSH portal also provides methods for securely uploading your additional documents and letters of recommendation.
 (Mailed-in applications will no longer be accepted.)

-The deadline for the Hand Surgery Fellowship application is December 15, 2018.
+The deadline for the Hand Surgery Fellowship application is November 15, 2020.
+Virtual interview dates will be posted soon.

 Please contact the Department of Surgery Education Office with any questions.